arcsight-ai/arcsight-docs/01-decision-phase1-vs-phase2.md

 # ArcSight Strategic Architecture

-## Phase 1 vs Phase 2 Structure — Final Decision Document
+## Phase 1 vs Phase 2 Structure — Final Decision Document (v1.2.0)

-This document defines ArcSight's *high-level structural strategy*:
+This document defines ArcSight's high-level structural strategy:

-**Separate package folders in Phase 1, monorepo in Phase 2.**
+**Phase 1 uses isolated packages inside a single repository.
+Phase 2 migrates to a unified monorepo.**

 It answers:

 - What structure we use now
-- When to switch to a monorepo
+- When we switch to a monorepo
-- The criteria for migration
 - Why not start with a monorepo
+- Criteria for migration
-- What Phase 2 will introduce
+- What Phase 2 unlocks

-This document is your **architectural constitution** for directory-level decisions.
+This document is your **architectural constitution** for repository and directory-level decisions.

 ---

 # ✅ FINAL DECISION

-### **Stay separate folders for Phase 1.
-Migrate to a monorepo in Phase 2.**
+**Phase 1 → Isolated packages (within one repository)**
+**Phase 2 → Unified monorepo**

-This is the optimal approach for:
+This is the optimal strategy for:

 - speed
 - clarity
-- determinism
+- strict determinism
-- future scalability
-- avoiding early tooling overhead
+- minimized tooling overhead
+- long-term scalability

 ---

-# 🟦 WHY SEPARATE FOLDERS ARE IDEAL FOR PHASE 1
+# 🟦 WHY ISOLATED PACKAGES (WITHIN ONE REPO) ARE IDEAL FOR PHASE 1

-Phase 1 builds three core components:
+Phase 1 builds the three foundational components:

 - ✔ deterministic engine core (`arcsight-wedge`)
 - ✔ webhook runtime (`arcsight-github-app`)
-- ✔ CLI for testing and golden suites (`arcsight-cli`)
+- ✔ CLI for golden testing (`arcsight-cli`)

 During this phase:

 - clarity beats structure
-- boundaries enforce correctness
+- boundaries enforce purity
-- tooling overhead slows development
+- tooling overhead is wasteful
 - each package evolves independently

-Separate folders give you:
+- cross-package sharing is forbidden
+- determinism is paramount

+## 📌 Phase-1 Structural Rule

+**All Phase-1 packages live in a single repository but MUST remain fully isolated.**

+No imports between packages.
+No shared code.
+No shared layer or utilities.

+Isolation improves:

-- ⚡ fast iteration
+- ⚡ iteration speed
-- 🎯 clean mental model
+- 🎯 conceptual clarity
-- 🧪 easy golden testing
+- 🧪 golden test stability
-- 🛡️ strict determinism guarantees
+- 🛡️ deterministic guarantees
-- 🚫 zero cross-package entanglement
+- 🚫 prevents architectural coupling

-Most Phase 1 work happens entirely within:

-- `arcsight-wedge`
-- `arcsight-github-app`
-- `arcsight-cli`

-A monorepo adds no benefit yet — only cost.
+A monorepo adds zero benefit here and introduces unnecessary cognitive cost.

 ---

-# 🟩 WHY A MONOREPO BECOMES NECESSARY IN PHASE 2
+# 🟩 WHY A MONOREPO IS REQUIRED IN PHASE 2

-Phase 2 introduces major capabilities:
+Phase 2 introduces major system capabilities:

-- 🔥 Rulepack modularization
+- Rulepack modularization
-- 🔥 Safety Sentinel service
+- Safety Sentinel
-- 🔥 Shadow-mode analyzer rollouts
+- Shadow-mode analyzers
-- 🔥 Schema evolution + adapters
+- Schema evolution + adapters
-- 🔥 Dashboard (SaaS)
+- Dashboard / SaaS
-- 🔥 Drift detection + hotspot analysis
+- Drift detection + analytics
-- 🔥 Enterprise rulepacks
+- Enterprise rulepacks
-- 🔥 Telemetry indexing + analytics
+- Telemetry ingestion + indexing

 These require:

-### 1️⃣ Shared types across packages
+### 1️⃣ Shared canonical types and schemas

-Without a monorepo, duplication becomes dangerous.

-### 2️⃣ Versioned analyzer builds

-Shadow engine rollout demands workspace versioning.
+Without shared definitions, adapters and rulepacks cannot evolve safely.

-### 3️⃣ Shared golden fixtures
+### 2️⃣ Shared golden fixtures

-CLI and engine must share a single source of truth.
+CLI and engine must share one source of truth.

-### 4️⃣ Unified build + test pipeline
+### 3️⃣ Unified build + test pipeline

-Needed once multiple services exist.
+Required once multiple services and analyzers exist.

-### 5️⃣ Sentinel running multiple versions of the engine
+### 4️⃣ Multi-engine builds (LIVE + SHADOW)

+Shadow rollout requires building:

+- `analyzerVersion` X (live)
+- `analyzerVersion` X+1 (shadow)

+simultaneously, using shared types and schema definitions.

-Clean imports only possible in a monorepo.
+This is only possible in a monorepo.

-### 6️⃣ Dashboard needs structural access to telemetry + shared types

-### 7️⃣ DX tooling becomes important

-(For rapid cross-package changes)
+### 5️⃣ Sentinel lifecycle (Phase 2)

+Sentinel relies on:

+- synchronized analyzer versions
+- deterministic drift baselines
+- shared adapter logic
+- stable schema evolution

+None of this can be coordinated across scattered packages.

 ---

 # 📅 THE PERFECT MIGRATION MOMENT

-You migrate to a monorepo **after Phase 1** and **before Phase 2**.

-Migration conditions:
+Migration MUST occur:

-- engine deterministic
-- golden tests stable
+**after Phase-1 engine output is drift-stable across all golden repos,
+and before Phase 2 development begins.**

+## 📌 Zero-Drift Requirement (NEW RULE)

+Before monorepo migration:

+**The Phase-1 analyzer MUST produce a zero-drift, golden-stable baseline on all golden test repositories.**
+Sentinel drift detection and shadow promotion rules (Docs #16 & #17) are invalid until this baseline is fully stable.

+Once the engine is stable and deterministic:

-- runtime end-to-end path working
+- runtime end-to-end path works
-- envelopes versioned
-- schema adapters defined
+- schema adapters exist
-- degraded mode working
+- degraded mode is correct
-- DLQ functioning
+- DLQ is functional
 - no rulepack explosion yet

-This is when:

-- cost is lowest
-- benefit is highest
-- no refactor is required
+→ migration is safe, low-cost, and high-value.

 ---

-# 🧠 WHAT THE PHASE 2 MONOREPO LOOKS LIKE
+# 🧠 WHAT PHASE 2'S MONOREPO LOOKS LIKE

-Structure:

 ```
 /arcsight